 SAVEPOINT statements are not allowed in PL/SQL programs running under UTM.

 Autocommit operations should be avoided because they violate the synchronization between Oracle Database and UTM transactions.
-Take care when using DDL operations, as these often contain implicit autocommits.
+Take precautions when using the DDL operations, as these often contain implicit autocommits.

 When you issue a